 Why has the council taken the decision to close the centre?

 We do not take closing our facilities lightly and have closed it as a precautionary measure for the safety of users and staff.
 The site has 24hr security to prevent anybody from attempting unauthorised access to the building.
-As a further precaution an exclusion zone is being put in place around the Kingfisher Leisure centre.
-Hoardings will be going up from Monday 21 January.
+As a further precaution an exclusion zone has been put in place around the Kingfisher Leisure centre.

 What are future plans for the site?